ConfusedVorlon/HSUIAutomationCheat/README.md

 ##Installation

+Install with CocoaPods

+    pod 'HSUIAutomationCheat', '~> 0.0'

-Download the class and add it to your project.
+or download the class and add it to your project.
 You can safely include this in production code; When SNAPSHOT is not defined, the class will compile to nothing.